Skip to main content

 DEEP PROPERTY: MATHEMATICAL PROPAGATION OF IMPOSSIBILITY

-You're encoding something more powerful: "This cell contributes NOTHING to any downstream calculations."
+"This cell contributes NOTHING to any downstream calculations."

-Think About It Algebraically
+Think About It Algebraically:

 dp[i][j] = dp[i-1][j] + dp[i][j-1]

-dp[i][j] = dp[i-1][j] + 0
+dp[i][j] = dp[i-1][j] + 0 // or

 dp[i][j] = 0 + dp[i][j-1]